griftheorange/sm-frontend/README.md

 Some functions may not work if you aren't running your backend on localhost:3000.
 If your backend is running on a different port, go to the reducer file at "/reducers/reducer.js".
 At the top of the file their should be an initialState variable that handles all the load-up defaults for the application.
 At the very top is a "domain" key set to "localhost:3000".
 Change the value to whatever domain your backend is being hosted on.

-Reference-style:
 ![alt text][logo]

-[logo]: ./public/default_pic.jpg "Logo Title Text 2"
+[logo]: ./public/componentTree.png "Logo Title Text 2"

 # Default README